nylssoft/MynaAPIServer/README.md

 The project was and is still also a learning project.
 Learn how to use .NET and modern JavaScript with as few dependencies as possible.
 And last but not least programming is fun.

-Feedback is everything.
-It drives the development and improvement of the portal.
-Many thanks to everbody that has provided and will provide feedback in the future.

 ### Skat